 “Comprehensive Stroke Certification is the highest level of stroke certification available – it is an extraordinary achievement for Research Medical Center,” said Research Medical Center CEO Jackie DeSouza-Van Blaricum.
 “But beyond that, it's a wonderful testament to how committed HCA Midwest Health hospitals are to improving care for the communities we serve.”

 When stroke symptoms strike, seconds matter and getting the proper treatment by a highly-organized and experienced team can make a tremendous difference for patients.
 If patients go to a Primary Stroke Center needing complex stroke care, they are usually transferred to a Comprehensive Stroke Center.
-You can find a full comparison of all the stroke designations on this The Joint Commission chart.
-But here’s a summary of the biggest differences.
+You can find a full comparison of all the stroke designations on The Joint Commission's website.
+But here's a summary of the biggest differences.

 Primary Stroke Centers treat ischemic stroke, which means that a blood vessel is blocked, closing off blood supply to the brain.
 Comprehensive Stroke Centers have the staff, training and facilities to provide state-of-the-art care to all stroke patients—both ischemic and hemorrhagic stroke.
 Hemorrhagic stroke is caused by a blood vessel in the brain breaking open, such as a ruptured aneurism.